yasaminjafarian/HDNet_TikTok/training/README.md

 You can choose to let the network either use the pretrained models or not by commenting the [lines 128 and 129](https://github.com/yasaminjafarian/HDNet_training_draft/blob/ea380ca1249cc5dbe8ded9a9fe6793ba98fd0086/training_code/training_HDNet.py#L128)

-very 100 steps the training results on Tang et al. data will be stored in "training_progress/visualization/HDNet/Tang/"
+Every 100 steps the training results on Tang et al. data will be stored in "training_progress/visualization/HDNet/Tang/"

-very 100 steps the training results on TikTok data will be stored in "training_progress/visualization/HDNet/tiktok/"
+Every 100 steps the training results on TikTok data will be stored in "training_progress/visualization/HDNet/tiktok/"

 Every 10000 steps the checkpoints will be stored in "/training_progress/model/HDNet/"